Polywood 2025

 Experiencing jealousy does not mean you’re doing polyamory wrong, it just means you’re human, and quite normal at that!
 Join me for an opportunity to reflect on what jealousy is, how it can appear in our lives, tips for navigating themes moments, and some mini exercises to help gel the whole.
 The information shared will be grounded in somatic teachings, mindfulness and communication.
 The exercises will be extrapolated from workshops led by “Authentic Relating Ottawa” (no relation to myself or this workshop) and content described in Kathy Labriola’s “The Jealousy Workbook”.
 This workshop will involve partnered role-playing/sharing exercises.
 Intended Audience:You may be most interested in this workshop if you are newer to ethical non-monogamy, experiencing jealousy with current partners, about to open up (ie: new partners) or change your relationship agreements.
 Jealousy is a feeling we (practically) all experience at one time or another but if even if you’re one of those rare few you may appreciate this workshop to help better support your partners (who are probably going to feel jealous at some point).

-Power Imbalances in Polyamory
+Comparisons in Polyamory

 Cuddle Party